PaxGunner/DBDLobby-SilentHill/README.md

 # DBDLobby-SilentHill

-**KNOWN ISSUES: camera positions are glitched and show from an incorrect angle - this will be updated eventually but I am really burnt out on modding.**
+**KNOWN ISSUES: camera positions are glitched and show from an incorrect angle.** <br>
+**this will be updated eventually but I am really burnt out on modding so it may take a while.**

 Full recreation (1:1) of the Silent Hill (4.1.2) Lobby in Dead by Daylight